JamesDMSpeed/MooseAlbedo-C/README.md

 ### How does moose browsing affect surface albedo in successional Norwegian boreal forest on a regional scale?

 **Summary**:
 This component of the project seeks to examine the relationship between albedo and moose density in Norwegian successional boreal forests.
-It uses a forest data product from the NFI (SatSkog), spatial gridded climate data from SeNorge, and spatial herbivore density data from previous SustHerb work to model albedo as a function of moose density.
+It uses a forest data product from the NFI (SatSkog), spatial gridded climate data from SeNorge, elevation models from the Norwegian Mapping Authority, and spatial herbivore density data from previous SustHerb work to model albedo as a function of moose density.

 <br><br>
 **File Structure:**
 ```
 - 2_Albedo_Regional
   - Approach_1_SatSkog (contains scripts and output for the approach utilizing the SatSkog data product)
-  - Data (contains all raw data)
+  - Data (contains all raw data, EXCLUDING seNorge netCDF files, which are stored externally)
 ```

 <br/><br/>